manifoldxyz/manifold-templates/react/nft_profile_page/README.md

 <img src="screenshot.png" width="300" />

-This is a simple example of an NFT Collection Page.
+This is a simple example of an NFT Profile Page.
 It contains a way for someone to connect their wallet and view their NFTs.

 This was created using the standard create-react-app script.